Artificial Intelligence in business and manufacturing

 Alan Simpson, Executive Chairman, Datel

-Alan Simpson founded Datel in 1981 when affordable business systems were a new concept and businesses needed help and guidance to get started with them.
+Alan founded Datel in 1981 when affordable business systems were a new concept and businesses needed help and guidance to get started with them.
 Since then the technology has changed but Datel’s approach hasn’t.
 Alan prides himself on building a consultative and collaborative culture within the business that enables the team to get close enough to our customers to build long term partnerships.

 Business Futures host: